spacetelescope/jwst/docs/jwst/data_products/science_products.rst

    based on read noise only.
  - ADSF: The data model meta data.

-These FITS files are compatitable with the `~jwst.datamodels.CubeModel` data model.
+These FITS files are compatible with the `~jwst.datamodels.CubeModel` data model.

 The FITS file structure for a ``rate`` product is as follows: